GLENMOORE, CHESTER COUNTY, PA

 A QUIET INNER PRESENCE – INSIDE AND OUTSIDE AS ONE

 WHAT A converted 1867 one-room school house with a 1998 contemporary addition of 3000 square feet in a semi-rural, wooded setting.
 There is a full size two car garage and an attached artist’s studio/workshop.
 For a total exceeding well beyond the listed 4200 square feet.

 The two-part addition acknowledges and respects its recent history and origin of the 150 year old Lincoln School, so that the historic school structure remains prominent as an intact object.
 It is a wonderful example of adaptive reuse for historic preservation.

 The façade has a quiet, unassuming presence.
 The Japanese style ‘zigzag’ walkway–like a bridge crossing a metaphoric river of stone and perennial plantings–hints at the wonderful surprises to come indoors and in the back.
-Entering the house, views expand to warm, large open spaces and out into the woods beyond.
+Entering the house, views expand to warm, large, open spaces and out into the woods beyond.
 The boundary between inside and outside dissolves.
 Seasons create constantly changing ‘landscape scenes’.

 HOW MUCH $687,000

 SIZE 4200 +- square feet on 3.7 acres (two lots– 2.2 acres available for further development –swimming pool-guest house)

 SETTING The house sits on one corner of its property and adjoins the 30 acre Mapleflower Lands Trust nature preserve including meadows, woods, walking paths, and a 2-acre pond for fishing.
 The landscape plan, a series of enwrapping spaces, shields the house from the roadway with curved beds of shrubs, trees and perennials.
 Other structures are quite distant in winter and unseen in summer.
 There are always beautiful private views.